hemantksingh/messup-learn/Distributed Systems/Actor Model.md

 Apart from the [asynchronous vs synchronous](https://www.infoq.com/presentations/asynchronous-vs-synchronous?utm_source=twitter&utm_medium=link&utm_campaign=qcon
 ) designs [debate](https://www.youtube.com/watch?v=bzkRVzciAZg), actors are considered to be a good fit for real time low latency solutions e.g. a chat system where you can have lots of consumers (think millions).

-### Actors or Messaging Systems
+### Actors and messaging systems

-Actors are a model of concurrent computation while messaging is a means to pass messages reliably with *transactional persistent queues*.
+Since messaging is a key feature in the Actor model, therefore it often gets confused with messaging systems based on AMQP or JMS.
+Actors are a model of concurrent computation while messaging is a means to pass messages reliably with *transactional and persistence guarantees*.

 Concurrency and parallelism are extremely important for the overall success of reactive, actor-based systems.
 According to *Amdahl's law*, the speedup of a program using multiple processors in parallel computing is limited by the time needed for the sequential component of the program.
 For example, if a program needs 20 hours using a single processor core and a part of the program takes 1 hour to execute and cannot be parallelized while the remaining 19 hours (95%) of execution can be parallelized, the minimum execution time for the entire program cannot be less than an hour.